-Lodging — Employees should seek and engage the least expensive lodging that reasonably accommodates their travel needs.
+Lodging — Employees should seek the least expensive lodging option that reasonably accommodates their travel needs.

 - Free accommodations — There is no reimbursement or cash payment if and employee chooses to stay in free accommodations, such as staying with friends or relatives.

 Meals — Employees should seek and engage the least expensive meals that reasonably accommodate their travel needs.

 - The College reimburses for actual expenses incurred.
 Per diems are not allowed.